BoarAnus/04_tank/README.md

 *!!Temporaraly stoped AIs from fireing!
 Made AIs move forweard and in reverse *Setup blueprints for crosshair UI to change colors/ AI tanks turn *Got the aiming on the right architecture, broke aiming reticle.
+*Finished re-Factor of code. reticle seems to work again.